-Jennifer Morton is an Associate Professor at the City University of New York.
-She will be joining our department January 1, 2020, as an Associate Professor and a core faculty member in UNC’s Philosophy, Politics and Economics Program.
+Jennifer Morton joined our department January 1, 2020, as an Associate Professor and a core faculty member in UNC’s Philosophy, Politics and Economics Program.
 Her primary areas of research are philosophy of action, moral philosophy, philosophy of education, and political philosophy.

 Morton’s Reasoning under Scarcity was awarded the Australasian Association of Philosophy‘s Australasian Journal of Philosophy 2017 Best Paper Award and her work in the philosophy of education was awarded the American Philosophical Association’s Scheffler Prize.

 During the 2015/2016 academic year, she was a Laurance S. Rockefeller Faculty Fellow at the Princeton Center for Human Values.

 Her Moving Up Without Losing Your Way: The Ethical Costs of Upward Mobility is forthcoming with Princeton University Press in Fall 2019.

 “Grit,” (With Sarah K. Paul) Ethics (Forthcoming)

 “Believing in Others,” (With Sarah K. Paul) Philosophical Topics (Special Issue on ‘Can Beliefs Wrong?’)
 Vol. 46, No. 1, (2018): pp. 75-95.

 Ronald David Glass, Jennifer M. Morton, Joyce E. King, Patricia Krueger-Henney, Michele S. Moses, Sheeva Sabati, and Troy Richardson.
 “The Ethical Stakes of Collaborative Community-Based Social Science Research.”
 Urban Education Vol. 53, No. 4, (2018): pp. 503-531.